-The Debt Capital Markets (DCM) product group of an investment bank advises corporations and government entities, such as sovereigns and supranationals, on raising capital via investment-grade debt securities.
+The Debt Capital Markets (DCM) product group advises corporations and government entities, such as sovereigns and supranationals, on raising capital via investment-grade debt securities.

 The debt capital markets (DCM) is a product group within the investment banking division that offers capital raising services in the form of corporate bonds and government bonds on behalf of their clients.

-The clients served by the debt capital markets group are typically corporations and governmental entities.
+Usually, the clients served by the debt capital markets group (DCM) are investment-grade corporations with high credit ratings and governmental entities.

 The term “product group” in investment banking refers to deal teams that specialize in a particular type of transaction.

-While there are exceptions, most DCM groups are usually industry agnostic.
-Thus, their capital raising services can be offered to a wide range of clients, irrespective of the sector.
+While there are exceptions, most DCM groups are frequently industry agnostic.
+The DCM group’s capital raising services can therefore be offered to a wide range of clients, irrespective of the sector.

 The issuance of debt is one method for corporate and government entities to raise capital to fund their ongoing operations and strategies to achieve growth and expansion.